fada-catec/z_laser_projector/README.md

      roslaunch zlaser_sdk_ros projector_zlp1.launch

+It is possible to change rosparameters and get them by the `load_user_coordinate_system` launcher argument.

-If you perfer to include some projector functionalities into your custom node, import the librearies instead:
+Or if you perfer to include some projector functionalities into your custom node, import the libraries instead:

      #!/usr/bin/env python3
      from z_laser_projector.zlp_projector_manager import ZLPProjectorManager